ksruthi1992/ava/docs/ava_report1.md

 Participating Actors: Database

-Preconditions: New/Existing users can view the ingredients in pantry
+Preconditions: New/Existing users can view various ingredients

 PostConditions: User can view the ingredients which he/she has added to their pantry.